-In ST Math[®], the puzzles start off simple and then get more challenging as the student progresses.
-When they reach a challenging problem, they may ask for your help.
+In ST Math®, the puzzles start off simple and then get more challenging as your student progresses.
+If they encounter a difficult puzzle, they may ask you for your help.
+Don't feel like you have to give your student the right answer.
+Allow them to experience productive struggle.